niklasjohannes/website/content/home/about.md

 # About

-I'm a Postdoc in the [Healthy Cognition Lab] (healthycognitionlab.org/) at the University of Glasgow.
-Under the supervision of [Esther Papies](https://www.gla.ac.uk/schools/psychology/staff/estherpapies/), I investigate cognitive processes underlying health behavior and behavior change.
+I'm a Postdoc in the [Adolescent Well-Being in the Digital Age] (https://www.oii.ox.ac.uk/research/projects/programme-on-adolescent-well-being-in-the-digital-age/) program at the Oxford Internet Institute.
+Under the supervision of [Andrew Przybylski](https://www.oii.ox.ac.uk/people/andrew-przybylski/), I study the effects of technology use on well-being and performance.

-During my PhD, I investigated effects of mobile technologies on performance and well-being.
+My PhD had a similar topic: Here, I investigated effects of constant connectedness on performance and well-being.
 In my research, I follow Open Science practices.
 That means I preregister all studies and make materials, data, and analyses publicly available.